Hanging out with hotspots

 Conclusion: While I enjoyed learning how to program the Nextion display, in the end I don't really look at it all that much and don't think a display is in any way a necessary component for a hotspot using Pi-Star.
 That said, I found it worth it to add a display simply because doing so broadened my knowledge about hotspots and electronics.
 And it's fun.

-3c) Putting the vroom in zooming around
+2e) Putting the vroom in zoom (going mobile)

 The design for my mobile hotspot was influenced by two goals: a desire for simplicity and a hunger for operating time.
 I decided on a minimalist design: just the ZUMspot + RPi Zero W protected in a box and powered by a rugged external RAVPower 10050 mAh portable charger, which gives me a full day's capacity.

 I added a right-angled micro-USB adapter inside the box to make plugging in easier (the plugin port aligns better with the port on the charger), as well as to reduce wear and tear on the RPi's micro-USB port.
 The mahogany case fits nicely on top of the battery, attached with Soft Touch Velour cinch straps.